 In April of 2014 the Colorado Community College System's (CCCS) President, from encouragement from the Department of Education, enacted SP 3-125g or the Web Accessibility Procedure.
 It requires that all CCCS Colleges, and the System itself, create and begin implementing a plan for conformance to the Web Accessibility Guidelines 2.0 (WCAG) - Level AA.
-This plan began December 31, 2014.
+This plan began on December 31, 2014.

 While certain details of this plan are still being developed, work is already underway for reaching conformance with web accessibility standards.
-In a multi-departmental and cross discipline effort, major stakeholders from across our college are working towards conformance in our websites, web applications and other web-based platforms.
+In a multi-departmental and cross-discipline effort, major stakeholders from across our college are working towards conformance in our websites, web applications, and other web-based platforms.

 As an employee of Pikes Peak Community College, you play an important role in ensuring that all of our website content meets the WCAG 2.0 AA standard.
-It is critical that you understand at least the fundamentals of accessibility minded, web content authoring.
+It is critical that you understand at least the fundamentals of accessibility-minded, web content authoring.
 Scenarios that require accessibility training are anything online or electronic.
 Including consideration of:

-Universal design, is design inherently accessible; it is for people without disabilities and people with disabilities.
+Universal design is design inherently accessible; it is for people without disabilities and people with disabilities.
 An example of universal design is a sidewalk curb that is cut to a ramp rather than an abrupt drop.
 This is ideal for someone with a wheelchair, a stroller, and easier than stepping up a curb.
 Universal design is usable by all people to the greatest extent possible.